Debugger

 {

-// The label for the debug configuration and used to identify the debug session inside the debug panel & new session modal
+// The label for the debug configuration and used to identify the debug session inside the debug panel & new process modal

 "label": "Example Start debugger config",